thepanacealab/AEOLUS-SmartAPI/README.md

 # AEOLUS-SmartAPI
 ### To run the spring-boot server application:
 mvn spring-boot:run
-View API interface in localhost:8080
+//View API interface in localhost:8080